ShibaDisk/Cring3/README.md

 # Cring3
 All of the information here is also avaliable in the manual.
 A list of instructions and how to use them can be found there.
+The Cringepiler (Compiler for Cring3 files) is written in C++, the reason its labeled javascript is from the manual, which uses it so that every page doesn't need to be a seperate file.

 ## Basics
 Cring3 is a idiotic programming language designed to be as obtuse as possible.
 In Cring3, every instruction and arguement must also be